Hosein-Beheshti/Information-Retrieval/README.md

 # Implementing an Information Retrieval Engine for IR Course
-in this project we are going to implement an information retrieval engine with this steps.
+in this project we are going to implement an information retrieval engine with these steps:
 * tokenization with normalization
 * creating inverted index and posting lists
 * binary searching